5. Brendan Rodgers [47.63%] [P – 254, W – 121]

 Teams Managed – Man City

 Guardiola became the manager of Man City in 2016, replacing Manuel Pellegrini.
-So far, he has already won 11 trophies with the club including 2 PL titles and 5 League Cups.
+So far, he has already won 10 trophies with the club including 3 PL titles and 4 League Cups.
 He has proved many doubters wrong by implementing his famous passing style of play in this league.
-Man City also became the first ever team to reach 100 points in a Premier League season in the 2017-18 season.
+Man City also became the first-ever team to reach 100 points in a Premier League season in the 2017-18 season.
+They also reached the final of the UCL in the 2020-21 season.
 It won’t be an exaggeration to say that City have the best coach in the world.